Bicycling In The Redwoods

 Elk Meadow Day Use Area is the hub for connecting different bike trails in the Greater Prairie Creek watershed.
 Most of these bike trails are on old logging roads that go through second-growth forests.
 However, a mile of ancient redwoods can be explored by bike at the western end of the Lost Man Creek Trail.

 In late 2019, an ecosystem restoration project called Redwoods Rising began in the park.
 One of the goals is to repair degraded second-growth forests and rivers in the Greater Prairie Creek Watershed.
-In summers during this years-long process there may be temporary bike / trail closures in place.
+There may be temporary bike / trail closures in place during this years-long process.
+Be sure to check our website or ask at a visitor center before your trip.

 A family rides bikes under redwoods